Skip to content

 Ingester

-Ingester is used to receive ingest request and convert data into parquet format and store it in object storage.
-They store data temporarily in WAL before transferring it to object storage.
+OpenObserve uses Ingester nodes to receive ingest requests, to convert data into parquet format and to store it in object storage.
+Ingesters store data temporarily in WAL before transferring it to object storage.

 Data Ingestion Flow

-1. receive data from HTTP / gRPC API request.
+1. Receive data from an HTTP or gRPC API request.

-3. check if there are any functions (ingest functions) used to transform data, call each ingest function by the function order
+3. Check whether there are any functions (ingest functions) used to transform data, then call each ingest function by the function order.

-5. check stream schema to identify if schema needs evolution.
-Here if we find the schema need to be updated for addition of new fields or change of data type for existing fields, acquire lock to update schema.
+5. Check the stream schema to identify whether the schema needs evolution.
+If the schema needs to be updated (to add new fields or change the data type of existing fields), acquire lock to update the schema.

-6. evaluate real time alerts if any defined for the stream.
+6. Evaluate real time alerts, if any are defined for the stream.

-7. write to WAL file by timestamp in hourly buckets and then convert records in a request to Arrow RecordBatch and write into Memtable.
+7. Write to WAL file by timestamp in hourly buckets.
+Then, convert records in a request to Arrow RecordBatch and write into Memtable.

-1. Create Memtable per organization/stream_type, if data is being ingested for logs only there would be only one Memtable.
+1. Create one Memtable per organization/stream_type.
+If data is being ingested only for logs, there would be only one Memtable.

-8. As the Memtable size reaches ZO_MAX_FILE_SIZE_IN_MEMORY=256 MB or the WAL file reached ZO_MAX_FILE_SIZE_ON_DISK=128 MB ,we will move the Memtable to Immutable and create a new Memtable & WAL file for writing data.
+8. As the Memtable size reaches ZO_MAX_FILE_SIZE_IN_MEMORY=256 MB or the WAL file reaches ZO_MAX_FILE_SIZE_ON_DISK=128 MB, move the Memtable to Immutable and create a new Memtable and WAL file for writing data.

-9. Every ZO_MEM_PERSIST_INTERVAL=5 seconds will dump Immutable to local disk.
-One Immutable will result in multiple parquet files as it may contain multiple streams and multiple partitions, the parquet files are located at data/wal/files.
+9. Every ZO_MEM_PERSIST_INTERVAL=5 seconds, dump Immutable to local disk.
+One Immutable will result in multiple parquet files, as it may contain multiple streams and multiple partitions.
+The parquet files are located at data/wal/files.

-10. Every ZO_FILE_PUSH_INTERVAL=10 seconds we check local parquet files if any partition total size is above ZO_MAX_FILE_SIZE_ON_DISK=128 MB or any file has been ZO_MAX_FILE_RETENTION_TIME=600 seconds ago all such small files in a partition will be merged into a big file (each big file will be maximum ZO_COMPACT_MAX_FILE_SIZE=256 MB) , which will be moved to object storage.
+10. Every ZO_FILE_PUSH_INTERVAL=10 seconds, check local parquet files.
+If any partition's total size is above ZO_MAX_FILE_SIZE_ON_DISK=128 MB or any file has been retained for ZO_MAX_FILE_RETENTION_TIME=600 seconds, merge all such small files in a partition into a big file (each big file will be maximum ZO_COMPACT_MAX_FILE_SIZE=256 MB) and move that file to object storage.

-3. parquet files in wal haven't upload to object storage.
+3. Parquet files in wal that haven't been uploaded to object storage

 All of these need to be queried.